About

 Through the use of hand tools, the artist remains in close physical dialogue with the wood.
 The body participates directly in the shaping process and in the formation of the surface.
 In this exchange, the body communicates with the material and inscribes itself into it.
 Art historian Vojtěch Volavka described this process as sculptural handwriting — a corporeal trace embedded within form.
 In this way, unique pieces emerge: objects that appear less as designed artefacts and more as individuals entering into relation with their counterpart.

-Alongside the sculptural work, seating objects emerge as an extension of this exploration — translating sculptural thinking into the realm of use.
+Alongside the sculptural work, seating sculptures emerge as an extension of this exploration — translating sculptural thinking into the realm of use.
 These pieces oscillate between studio furniture and collectible design while maintaining the formal and material language of the sculptures.
 Conceived as embodied sculptures and participatory objects, they are not complete forms in isolation but relational works that reach their full presence through human interaction.
 The act of sitting activates the work as an activated form: the body becomes part of the sculptural composition, temporarily completing the object and entering into dialogue with it.

 The works are conceived as quiet, enduring presences — situated between sculpture, craft, and contemporary material discourse.